Pittawat2542/thailand-earthquake-visualizer/README.md

 4. Use the time range filter to switch between recent events and all events
 5. Hover over dots on the timeline to see basic information
 6. Click on a dot to view detailed information about that specific earthquake
+7. Use mouse wheel or touchpad to zoom in/out of the timeline
+8. Click and drag to pan the timeline when zoomed in
+9. Use the "Reset Zoom" button to return to the original view
-7. The last update time is displayed at the top of the page
+10. The last update time is displayed at the top of the page
-8. Switch between English and Thai using the language selector buttons
+11. Switch between English and Thai using the language selector buttons

 ## Data Source